georgreichert/ascendii/readme.md

 new Sprite(std::string sprite[], int colors[], int width, int height);
 ```

-"color" is one color code for the whole sprite, "colors" is a one-dim. array of
+"color" is one color code for the whole sprite, "colors" is a one-dimensional array of
 integer values with which you can set the color of every pixel, line by line
 from left to right.
 For example